strubelab/multiprot/README.md

 ## multiprot installation

+The Multiprot installation requires three steps: (i) and (ii) the installation of the two helper applications (Ranch and Pulchra) and then (iii) the setup of the python package.
+Here are the detailed instructions:

 ### Install Ranch helper application

 Ranch is part of the ATSAS software package from the EMBL Hamburg (BioSax) team.
 It was originally a stand-alone program which has now been merged into the [EOM package](https://www.embl-hamburg.de/biosaxs/eom.html).